zextserg/sql_to_qdrant/README.md

 - `oranges with apples are like lemons`

 And you want to search substrings by just simple query: `apples AND oranges AND NOT tomatos`
-Or you want to make complex query, but don't want to trace all `like '%...%'` parts, you just want to search by query: `(apples AND oranges) OR (tomatos AND (lemons OR mint))`
+Or you want to make complex query, but don't want to trace all `like '%...%'` parts, you just want to search by query:
+`(apples AND oranges) OR (tomatos AND (lemons OR mint))`

 So, this script help you to convert such queries to SQL query with proper WHERE Clause.
 With using func **convert_init_query_to_proper_sql_where_clause(init_query, key)** you can convert for example:
 `apples AND oranges AND NOT tomatos`
 to
 `SELECT * FROM posts WHERE ( text ILIKE '%apples%' AND text ILIKE '%oranges%' AND text NOT ILIKE '%tomatos%')`

+\* - func argument **key** -  it's a name of your text column in SQL DB

 ## Part 2.
 SQL to Qdrant Filters
-Then, if you have your data in Qdrant Database (@qdrant) and also want to search by exact match as substring of some text field, my script can convert your query to proper Qdrant Filters.
+Then, if you have your data in [Qdrant](https://github.com/qdrant) Database and also want to search by exact match as substring of some text field, my script can convert your query to proper Qdrant Filters.
 For that case you can use func **convert_sql_where_to_qdrant_filters(sql_where_clause, res_type='json', make_lowercase=False)** which return 2 types of result: as `json` or as `Python Qdrant Filter models`

 For example you can convert: